dfed/SafeDI/README.md

     @Instantiated
     private let loggedOutContentViewInstantiator: Instantiator<LoggedOutContentView>

     /// An instance of an observable `UserService` that is instantiated when `MyApp` is instantiated.
+This object updates whenever the user changes.
     @ObservedObject
     @Instantiated
     private var userService: UserService